simonmichael/hledger/hledger-web/hledger-web.m4.md

 ```

 Here's how it looks as of hledger-1.17.
-(Note this corresponds to the Transaction data type - use the type definitions in
+Note, this JSON corresponds to hledger's Transaction data type - use the definitions in
 [Hledger.Data.Types](https://github.com/simonmichael/hledger/blob/master/hledger-lib/Hledger/Data/Types.hs)
-for reference):
+as a reference to understand these fields:

 ```json
 {